jamoma/Jamoma/readme.md

     cd ../Implementations/Max
     git checkout dev

+If you want to checkout a specific branch for all submodules, you can run the following command, e.g. branch "dev" :

+    Git submodule foreach git checkout dev

 <a name="updating-submodules"/>
 ##Update submodules

 All sources needed to build Jamoma can be updated to last version following these steps:

-1. From Terminal or the cygwin window (on Windows), go to the "Tools" folder in the main Jamoma directory by running the following command :
+1. From Terminal or the cygwin window (on Windows), go to the main Jamoma directory by running the following command :

-    cd Jamoma/Tools
+    cd Jamoma

-2. Run the Ruby update.rb script:
+2. Run the following commands for the dev branch of all submodules :

-    ruby update.rb
+    Git pull
+    Git submodule foreach git pull

 <a name="building"/>